 Helpful tips include:

-- Stop every two hours
+- Stop once every 2 hours.

 - Drink water regularly